Obtaining a Single-Photon Weak Value from Experiments using a Strong (Many-Photon) Coherent State: Discussion

-Our result is more general than may first appear in that it is not required that only one mode be coupled weakly to the probe at time $\tm$, nor that only one mode have its photon number measured at time $\tf$.
+\red As we have shown, a minor modification of our protocol also allows the effect of detector dark counts to be removed.
+If dark counts were a significant problem, then even for a single-photon experiment one would have to subtract the no-click weak value from the click weak value to obtain the desired result, enfeebling any objection to the coherent-state method on the basis of its indirectness.
+An even simpler generalization of our result would be to allow more than one mode to be coupled weakly to the probe at time $\tm$, and to allow more than one mode to \blk have its photon number measured at time $\tf$.
 The proof is left as an exercise to the reader.
-On the other hand, it must be emphasized that our result holds only when the observable that couples to the probe in the experiment is the photon number of a mode (or set of modes).
+On the other hand, it must be emphasized that our result holds only when the observable that couples to the probe in the experiment is the photon number of a mode (or set of modes, as just discussed).
 Without this, \erf{proptos} would not hold and the theorem would not go through.
-It is simple to construct a counter-example by considering the operator $\hat\Lambda = \hat I\otimes \hat I$.
+It is easy to construct a counter-example by considering the operator $\hat\Lambda = \hat I\otimes \hat I$.